binarypatrick/binarypatrick.github.io/_posts/2022-12-18-install-pihole-ha.md

 curl -sSL https://raw.githubusercontent.com/vmstan/gs-install/main/gs-install.sh | bash
 ```

 The install script will prompt you for the remote machine.
-For my usage, my auxiallary instances pull their configuration from the primary instance.
+For my usage, my auxillary instances pull their configuration from the primary instance.
 Once a connection is made, run the pull command.

 ```bash
 gravity-sync pull